skullface/awesome-acnh/README.md

 * Trees can be uprooted by eating food and using your shovel to dig up the tree.
 * You cannot give uprooted trees to another villager or player, nor store them in your house.
 * Trees need at least 1 empty space in all directions around them to grow.
 Once a tree is fully grown, it can be moved to be closer to other objects (other trees, furniture, flowers, fencing, etc.) by uprooting it and replanting it.

+#### Time
+* Weather changes only occur on the hour.
+* The exception to a new day’s changes occuring at 5:00 am (see: [Timing](#timing)) are critters appearing or disappearing at the start of a new month.
+These changes occur at midnight when the local date changes.

 #### Eating
 * If you eat food before you hit a stone, it will break.
 The stone will reappear a new area the following day.